dragonlzm/LLM-Viewer/README.md

 'prefill': {'OPs': 1834410131456, 'memory_access': 15609571840.0, 'load_weight': 987922432.0, 'load_act': 7184844544.0, 'store_act': 7386473216.0, 'load_kv_cache': 25165824.0, 'store_kv_cache': 25165824.0, 'inference_time': 0.012891532104373953, 'memory_consumption': 1048576000.0, 'memory_consumption_tmp_act': 307757056.0, 'memory_consumption_weight': 715653120.0, 'memory_consumption_kv_cache': 25165824.0}}

 The results consist of two parts: the 'decode' section and the 'prefill' section. the 'decode' section is calculate the resource need for decoding one token after prefiling stage.
 While the 'prefill' calculate the flop in the prefiling stage.
-Usually, the existing model will use the
+The existing model will use the 'prefill' number.